Car Insurance Coverage in Hit and Run Accidents

 No matter how you decide to file your hit and run insurance claim, American Family Insurance is here to help you get your life back on track.
 Our claims department professionals handle claims every day and they know what it takes to make your experience as convenient as possible.

-Will a Hit and Run Affect My Insurance Rates?
+Will a Hit and Run Claim Raise My Insurance Rates?

 Let’s look at it and see if we can answer your question.
 Each insurance company may have a different policy when it comes to hit and run accidents, and it’s best to check your policy details.
 But if you’re an American Family Insurance customer, you can rest assured, if it’s found to be a not at-fault hit and run, it will not negatively affect your insurance rate.